RayaanRA/tcp-echo/README.md

 # tcp-echo
-A simple TCP echo server and client
+A simple TCP echo server and client.